vtex-apps/io-documentation/docs/en/Concepts/policies.md

 Hence, for the given example, a policy related to the `/orders` resource allows the `example.marketplace` app to perform a `POST` request in its route.

-The general keys that compose this kind of policy are:
+The keys that compose this kind of policy are:

 - `effect` - describes the effect of allowing (`allow`) or denying (`deny`) a principal to perform a set of actions on a route.
 - `actions` - describes the actions related to a given effect, principal, and route.